The Giant golden orb-weaver spider.

 This is such an iconic animal here in Hong Kong, I am going to write about it over the next couple of days.

 These spiders have eight similar eyes, and eight spiny legs.
 I, among others, call them bat-eating spiders for their large, very sticky and strong webs.
 I have seen pictures of bats, and even small birds (Japanese White Eyes) that have become caught and then prey for the largest of the spiders.
 They do have a nasty bite, but will attempt to escape, only biting as a last resort against predation.

 (Nephila)Spiders are a genus of araneomorph spiders noted for the impressive webs they weave.
 Araneomorph spiders are distinguished by having fangs that oppose each other and cross in a pinching action, in contrast to the Mygalomorphae (tarantulas and their close kin), which have fangs that are nearly parallel in alignment.

-The male is much smaller than the female, which is a form of sexual size dimorphism, which i will write about in a post two days from now.
+The male is much smaller than the female, which is a form of sexual size dimorphism, which i will write about again soon.